-Colorado is full of amazing, safe places to live and enjoy sunny days.
+We understand why.
+Colorado is full of amazing, safe places to live and Grand Junction is one of them.

 But before moving here, ask yourself: Is Grand Junction a good place to live?